 CPU: Intel Core i5-7Y57 & i7 of M series | RAM: 8GB-16GB | Graphics: Intel HD Graphics 615 (built-in) | Display: 12.3-inch with LCD touch screen, Full HD (2400×1600) | Weight: 2.4 pounds | Storage: 128GB-256GB (either eMMC or SSD)

 +Full Android support

 +Vivid and luminous display

 – Stylus sold separately

 – No biometric login

 – Speakers located underneath the keyboard, poor sound

-Pixelbook is undoubted, an expensive Chromebook to date.
+Pixelbook is undoubted an expensive Chromebook to date.
 The stylus pen is also excluded from its original price, but it is worth buying it separately.
 The amazing touchscreen responds very elegantly underneath this pen.
 A button on the pen navigates you to the Google Assistant option.
-However, Stylus runs with non-rechargeable AAAA batteries and too bulky to erase anything.
+However, Stylus runs with non-rechargeable AAAA batteries and is too bulky to erase anything.
 Besides, the battery lived for 7:40 hours, which is quite impressive, but not as Google promised (10 hours).

 5. HP Chromebook x2

 CPU: Intel Core m3-7Y30 | RAM: 4GB | Graphics: Intel HD Graphics 615 (built-in) | Display: 12.3-inch QHD (2400×1600) | Weight: 3.1 pounds (keyboard attached) | Storage: 32GB (either eMMC or SSD)